intel/intel-inb-manageability/docs/In-Band Manageability Developer Guide.md

 The diagram below depicts the entire Intel Manageability Framework.
 There are three projects to the Framework.
 They can either be used together or separately.
 The following are the 3 projects:
 1. INBM
-2. INBM Vision (Only used on Intel Vision based HDDL solutions)
-3. INBC (Optional command-line tool)
+2. INBC (Optional command-line tool)

 <img src="media/In-Band Manageability Developer Guide/media/image1.png" alt="P1189#yIS1" style="width:5.39583in;height:3.97917in" />

 ### INBM
-INBM can be used in any of the three scenarios.
-   1. Edge Device
-   2. Host system of a Vision based HDDL solution
-   3. SOC of a Flash-based Vision HDDL solution

 The diagram below depicts the overall architecture of INBM.
 INBM is one of the three projects within the INBM Framework.
 It's responsibilities include:
   - Communication with the Cloud